There's a new sense of excitement surrounding Desktop Metal Inc. (DM) - The Dwinnex

-Desktop Metal Inc. (NYSE: DM) closed the day trading at $1.82 up 6.43% from the previous closing price of $1.71.
-In other words, the price has increased by $+0.1100 from its previous closing price.
-On the day, 3999443 shares were traded.
-DM stock price reached its highest trading level at $1.8600 during the session, while it also had its lowest trading level at $1.6700.
+In other words, the price has increased by $0.0000 from its previous closing price.
+On the day, 2626866 shares were traded.
+DM stock price reached its highest trading level at $1.9100 during the session, while it also had its lowest trading level at $1.8100.

 Sponsored